How to Write a Will and Why You Need One (Even if You’re Young and Broke)

 Power of Attorney

 This document allows a designated person to make financial or health decisions for you if you’re unable to do so.
-Power of attorney expires when you die.
+Unless you revoke the document, power of attorney typically expires when you die.

 An estate plan can include any number of the documents above, based on your needs.